Sony Applauds Investigations into Activision Blizzard Sale, Microsoft Responds - How smart Technology changing lives

 It makes zero business sense for Microsoft to remove Call of Duty from the PlayStation, considering it is the market leader in consoles.

 It is worth remembering that Microsoft has said that it intends to keep the franchise on PlayStation for “several years”, but that does not mean that it will be done for life, which indicates that, sooner or later, Call of Duty could become an Xbox exclusive. .
-Also, while Microsoft stated that it would not create exclusivity on Bethesda’s games before buying the company, this turned out not to be fulfilled and Starfield is already the first game to be called an Xbox and PC exclusive.
+Also, although Microsoft stated that it would not create exclusivity on Bethesda’s games before buying the company, this did not end up being fulfilled and Starfield is already the first game to be called an Xbox and PC exclusive.

 Will Sony be able to stop the sale of Activision Blizzard?